numenta/nupic-legacy/_includes/content/nupic.md

 ### Online Learning

-Conventional machine learning techniques are static: the best statistical fit is calculated from a training data set, verified on a testing data set, and applied to real-world data.
-Some are powerful enough to find a fit for nearly any set of training data, although this introduces the possibility of "over-fitting."
-This is similar to how a specific set of economic variables can be selected that correlates with all past Presidential elections, but fail to predict the next one.
-More importantly, real-world data changes over time.
-In these cases, previously accurate models must be retrained with new data, repeating the time and expense of the original manual process.
+Most machine learning techniques are relatively static.
+A model is constructed from a training data set, verified on a testing data set, and then applied to real-world data.
+However the patterns and structure in the world changes over time.
+Therefore previously accurate models must be regularly retrained with new data, repeating the time and expense of the original process.

-NuPIC's automated learning, on the other hand, does not require conventional training and testing data sets.
-As described above, NuPIC returns a prediction for every data input value, and adjusts over time.
-NuPIC can automatically adjust predictions if the underlying field combinations and parameters remain valid.
+The CLA on the other hand is an online learning system.
+It does not require conventional training and testing data sets.
+Instead, the CLA learns continuously with each new data point.
+The CLA is constantly making predictions which are continually verified as more data arrives.
+As the underlying patterns in the data change the CLA adjusts accordingly.
+An online learning system such as the CLA forces you to think about many things differently than you do with algorithms that relay on static training data sets.

 ### Sparse Distributed Representations

-NuPIC converts disparate data types into a common format, to learn patterns and see relationships.
-This format must be flexible enough to generalize and recognize "similar" patterns, an ability that has eluded computers.
-Artificial intelligence experts call this the problem of "representation."
-How do you represent and store information about the world?
-The brain's model of the world generates concepts like what a car is, what it does, and what its attributes are.
-We translate sensory input into representations so effortlessly that it's difficult to understand why computers struggle with it.

-Computers store data in “dense” representations of 1s and 0s.
-For example, ASCII characters are stored in blocks of 8 bits.
-The letter "m" is represented by the string "01101101."
-Each 1 and 0 has no inherent meaning, and changing one bit will completely change the meaning of the entire string of bits (“vector”).
+Computers store information in “dense” representations such as a 32 bit word where all combinations of 1s and 0s are possible.

-By contrast, data stored in the brain is very sparse.
-The human brain has between 30 and 100 billion neurons, but at any given time only a few percent are active.
-You can translate this into a data storage system called “Sparse Distributed Representations” (SDRs), where active neurons are represented by 1s and inactive neurons are 0s.
-SDRs have thousands of bits, but typically only about 2% are 1s and 98% are 0s.
+By contrast, brains us sparse distributed representations.
+The human neocortex has roughly 100 billion neurons, but at any given time only a small percent are active.
+The activity of neurons are like bits in a computer, and therefore the representation is sparse.
+The CLA also uses SDRs.
+A typical implementation of the CLA might have 2048 columns and 64K artificial neurons where as few as 40 might be active at once.
+There are many mathematical advantages of using SDRs.
+The CLA and the brain could not work otherwise.

 <div class="image-wrapper">
   <img alt="Example of a sparse distributed representation in an array of cells" src="{{ site.baseurl }}/images/sdr.png" />
   <p>This diagram represents sparsity: two thousand circles with a small number of red circles active.</p>
 </div>

+This diagram represents a sparse distributed representation: two thousand circles with a small number of red circles active.

-In SDRs, unlike computer data, each bit has meaning.
-This means that if two vectors have 1s in the same position they are semantically similar.
-Vectors can therefore be expressed in degrees of similarity rather than simply being identical or different.
-These large vectors can be stored accurately even using a subsampled index of, say, 10 of 2,000 bits.
-This makes SDR memory fault tolerant to gaps in data.
-SDRs also exhibit properties that reliably allow the neocortex to determine if a new input is unexpected.
-After understanding the benefits of SDRs, it is difficult to imagine that an intelligent system could be built without them.
+In SDRs, unlike in a dense representations, each bit has meaning.
+This means that if two vectors have 1s in the same position they are semantically similar in that attrribute.
+SDRs are how brains solve the problem of knowledge representation that has plagued AI for decades.

 For more details about SDRs, watch [this excerpt](http://www.youtube.com/embed/t6NcTdXxVeo) from a talk given by Jeff Hawkins.